imgui-rs/imgui-rs/docs/upgrading-imgui.md

 7. Run the tests with `cargo test`.

-8. Try running one of the examples
+8. Try running one of the examples in `imgui-examples` by first patching it to refer to this new imgui branch

     ```sh
         cargo run --example test_window_impl